 Passengers: driving with friends could be a significant distraction.
 Set clear boundaries with your passengers about behaviour in the car, especially during the early stages of your P-plates.

-Food and drink: eating and drinking can be effectively done when you're pulled over safely.
+Food and drink: eating and drinking should be done when you're pulled over safely.

 2. Drive to conditions, not just the speed limit.